-Compliance is an increasingly important topic for IT organizations, because it must be ensured that IT services, processes and systems comply with enterprise policies and legal requirements.
+Compliance is an increasingly important topic for service provider organizations, because it must be ensured that the services, processes and systems comply with enterprise policies and legal requirements.
 This called for introducing a specific Compliance Management process.

 Having a well-defined architecture blueprint in place is very important for IT organizations.
-As a consequence, we defined specific Architecture Management process.
+As a consequence, we defined a Architecture Management process.

 The Transition Planning and Support process was enhanced to provide a full-featured Project Management process.